uic-evl/bio-search/search-engine/README.md

 # Search Engine for CORD-19 Collection

+test

 Index data in a parquet file and provide a Flask web server to search over that collection.

 Now I'm converting to parquet from jupyter but I need a script to do this

 ## 1. Schema

 ```python
 'cord_uid': StringField.TYPE_STORED,
 'source_x': StringField.TYPE_STORED,